BenCaiello/PalmettoBUG/docs/source/LoadingData.rst

-For imaging experiments, you must have either .mcd files (the common export file type from Standard BioTools’ Hyperion images) or .tif / .tiff files. **MCD and TIFF formats are the only file types supported by PalmettoBUG!** If you want to analyze image saved in an alternate format, you must convert them to .tiffs first – in most cases there should be an opensource tools available to accomplish that conversion, as .tiffs are an extremely common format for images.
+For imaging experiments, you must have either .mcd files (the common export file type from Standard BioTools’ Hyperion images) or .tif / .tiff files. **MCD and TIFF formats are the only file types supported by PalmettoBUG!** If you want to analyze images saved in an alternate format, you must convert them to .tiffs first – in most cases there should be an opensource tools available to accomplish that conversion, as .tiffs are an extremely common format for images.